Set up the calendar invites integration

 How it works

-With the calendar invites integration, when your employee creates an event in their calendar and includes visitor@whosonlocation.com as an attendee, your OnLocation account will automatically create the pre-registration event for attendees.
+With the calendar invites integration, when your employee creates an event in their calendar and includes visitor@whosonlocation.com as an attendee, your OnLocation account will automatically create the pre-registration event for the attendee.

-While setting up the integration, choose who will receive the email and set up any email exclusions.
+When setting up the integration, select who will receive the email and configure any email exclusions.

 Send settings

 OnLocation requires the attendee’s full name and the name of the organization they represent.
-You may need additional visitor information as well.
+You may also need additional visitor information.
 There are two ways to populate this information:

-- Send to Invitees – Your OnLocation account will send your attendees an email asking them to confirm their visitor profile information.
+• Send to Invitees - Your OnLocation account will send your attendees an email asking for confirmation of their visitor profile information.
 The email includes a unique link for their profile.

-- Send to Organizer – Your OnLocation account will send the host that created the calendar event an email asking them to complete the missing information.
+• Send to Organiser - Your OnLocation account will send the host who created the calendar event an email asking that they complete the missing information.
 They need to log into OnLocation and update it.

 Email exclusions